sourcecode347/SourceCode347Windows10Shield/README.md

     7) type 1 for outgoing traffic and press enter

-* if you want to download and upload files you need incoming and outgoing traffic
+* if you want to download files you need incoming and outgoing traffic

 # Delete Rule